G7 to seek ways to revive global growth

 Within the euro zone, high debtors like Spain and Italy have no room for stimulus whereas powerhouse Germany has the means but lacks the political will.
 Non-euro member Britain would also struggle today to fund stimulus measures.

-"The way this country and other countries are going to get growth is not by taking yet another fix of the debt-fuelled spending bubble that got us into the mess we are in at the moment," Chancellor George Osborne told parliament on Tuesday.
+"The way this country and other countries are going to get growth is not by taking yet another fix of the debt-fueled spending bubble that got us into the mess we are in at the moment," UK finance minister George Osborne told parliament on Tuesday.

 That leaves the ball squarely in the court of central banks and there are strong signals that, on a piecemeal basis, policy will be kept loose for the foreseeable future.